Exegesis

 A son had fornicated with his "father's wife".

 This does NOT refer to the man's mother.
-Indeed, the term, "father's wife", is a very specific term.
+Indeed, the term "father's wife" is specific.

 Leviticus 18:8 refers to "father's wife" as specifically separate from "mother" in the previous verse of Leviticus 18:7.
-Note that the "nakedness" of a "mother" is referred to as her own "nakedness" while the "nakedness" of a "father's wife" is referred to as the FATHER's "nakedness".
+Note that the "nakedness" of a "mother" is referred to as her own "nakedness".
+In contrast, the "nakedness" of a "father's wife" is referred to as the FATHER's "nakedness".

 This same differentiation is observed again in Deuteronomy 27:20,16.